henningjp/TestRepo/README.md

 <details>
    <summary><b>Using the Legacy (v9.x) API Functions</b></summary>

-These steps in the instructions file noted above are also outlined below for completeness (outside of Mathematica) and for direct application in any Mathematica notebook (.nb) or WL script (.wls).
+<br>These steps in the instructions file noted above are also outlined below for completeness (outside of Mathematica) and for direct application in any Mathematica notebook (.nb) or WL script (.wls).

 ## Loading RefpropLink from within Mathematica